DUI – Driving under the Influence of Marijuana

 Driving under the influence of marijuana will be charged as driving under the influence of drugs in New Jersey which is punishable by a lengthy driver’s license suspension (7 months – 1 year on a first offense), alcohol and drug education classes at the DMV, a fine, and up to 30 days in jail.
 The State must show that you operated your motor vehicle while under the influence of marijuana and they will usually attempt to do that using field sobriety tests, observations of the police officers, and a urine sample.

 The Essex County NJ DUI defense lawyers at the Tormey Law Firm LLC have handled hundreds of DUI cases in New Jersey involving marijuana and are ready and able to fight your charges in court.
 Our DUI defense lawyers represent clients throughout Essex County NJ including in Bloomfield, West Orange, East Orange, Montclair, Cedar Grove, and Verona.
 In fact, one of our attorneys is a certified field sobriety test instructor which is the tests that they have you perform on the side of the road.
-In addition, another attorney at the firm used to prosecute DUI cases in Morris County NJ.
-Now, let her put that experience, knowledge, and expertise to work for you.
+In addition, another attorney at the firm used to prosecute DUI cases in NJ.
+Now, let him put that experience, knowledge, and expertise to work for you.
 Contact our offices anytime for immediate assistance at 201-654-3464.
 The initial consultation is always provided free of charge.

 Here is a review from one of our many satisfied DWI clients: “Saved me from a DUI.
 HIGHLY recommended”